In Japan, busy pachinko gambling parlors defy virus vigilantes and country’s light-touch lockdown

 On the face of it, pachinko parlors appear to be perfect places for the virus to spread, even if no outbreaks have so far been linked to them.

-“I do feel there is a risk of infection,” said a 24-year-old man in the line, who declined to give his name to preserve his privacy.
+“I do feel there is a risk of infection,” said a 24-year-old man in the line, who spoke on the condition of anonymity to preserve his privacy.
 “But people who like to play pachinko are not really thinking about others when they do it.”

 The man normally works at a game arcade but said it closed because of the emergency.
 That left him with time on his hands — and this week he chose to play pachinko.